Set up Microsoft Graph connectors in the Microsoft 365 admin center

 Incremental refreshes are much faster than full refreshes because unchanged items aren't processed.
 However, if you choose to run incremental refreshes, you still need to run full refreshes periodically to maintain correct data sync between the content source and the search index.

 Step 9: Review connection

 You can review your entire configuration and edit settings as needed before completing the connection.
 Be sure to read the connector-specific information for your data source if you haven't already done so.
-When you're ready to complete the connection, select Finish updating.
+When you're ready to complete the connection, select Publish.

-After publishing the connection, you need to customize the search results page with verticals and result types.
+After publishing the connection, you may want to customize the search results page with verticals and result types.
 To learn about customizing search results, review how to manage verticals and result types.

 Read the connector-specific information for your data source.

 Currently, not all connector-specific articles include troubleshooting recommendations.

 To learn about limitations that apply to all data sources, see the Overview of Microsoft Graph connectors article.